Reading30 min read·Module 1High exam weight

 • Actions performed by AWS services on your behalf

-These exceptions are frequently tested on the exam!
+These exemptions are frequently tested on the exam.

 SCP Evaluation Flow